-11.3 Remote Control Software
+12.3 Remote Control Software

-A Windows software can be downloaded for free from the RME website.
-It can use any existing MIDI port within the system to perform remote control and status requests of all ADI-642 via a simple mouse click.
-Most appealing is the combination with a HDSP MADI (PCI card), offering a direct control of the ADI-642 via MADI.
+A tiny Windows software can be downloaded for free from the RME website.
+It can use any existing MIDI port within the system to perform remote control and status requests of all ADI-6432 via a simple mouse click.
+Most appealing is the combination with a HDSP MADI (PCI card), offering a direct control of the ADI-6432 via MADI.
 The remote control software then uses a virtual MIDI port of the card (port 3), which directly sends and receives MIDI data via MADI.

 The block diagram shows the signal flow in a MADI remote controlled system.
-MIDI commands from a software on PC or Mac travel via MADI to the MIDI Out and the MADI Out of the ADI-642.
-At the same time they reach the 642's CPU.
+MIDI commands from a software on PC or Mac travel via MADI to the MIDI Out of the ADI-6432.
+At the same time they reach the 6432's CPU.
+The MIDI signals of external devices travel via MIDI In and MADI Out back to the software, together with the request responses of the CPU.